eurbin5/bcog200-finalproject/README.md

 The goal of this project/experiment is to explore the contrast between arbitrariness and perceived meaningfulness with abstract shapes and sounds in the English language.
 (Native English speaking) Participants will be tasked with creating a name for a number of novel shapes, each with their own set of properties such as: number of angles to represent "jaggedness," number of curves to represent "softness" etc. At the end of the naming process, a program will identify the letters/sounds(1) in the name and categorize them by their phonetic features, ex: place of articulation, manner of articulation, voice vs voiceless etc.
 Another program will analyze the distribution of these sounds and identify any recurring patterns that appear.
 For example, we may see a higher proportion of plosive sounds such as [t] [k] [p], which constrict the vocal tract, in shapes with a higher number of angles.
 By that same vein, perhaps more sonerant or nasal sounds appear with shapes that are more curved.

-Expected possible functions:

-collect_shape_names
-This function would record the names each participant assigns to each shape and stores them.
-Every entry would link the participant's choice of name with the specific shape and its various properties.

-analyze_phonetic_features
-This function would break down a given name into its individual letters/sounds and categorizes them according to their phonetic features, storing the resulting feature data so it can compared later.

-identify_sound_shape_patterns
-This function then analyzes all the phonetic data collected and examples whether certain sound types occur more or less frequently with particular shape properties, summarizes any recurring patterns found.

-1. (Deeper phonological/orthographical distinction between letters/sound to be explained later)